No-Cook Backpacking Meals: Our 10 Best Recipes

 No-Cook Backpacking Lunch Ideas

-buffalo pasta salad blog thumbnail new branding
+buffalo pasta salad social media image thumbnail

 BUFFALO PASTA SALAD – What could be more satisfying than pasta salad on a hot day?
 Pasta salads make the perfect backpacking lunches.
 They are good candidates for cold soaking and are endlessly versatile.
 Once you get comfortable with the foundation, they can easily be tweaked to include different sauces and other additions.
 This one spices up your meal plan with a little heat.
 If you’re struggling with lunch ideas for backpacking, our Buffalo Pasta Salad could be what you’re looking for!